khakhalin/carsharing101/02_relocations.md

 # 2.5 Adaptive relocations

 At this point, in theory, we know how to set an optimal relocation rate, but in practice this approach of always triggering the same number of relocations a day does feel a bit forced.
 What if a particular day was unusually quiet, or unusually hot, so you got either fewer, or more badly parked cars than usual?
 What if there was a party and 20 families moved 20 cars to an alley in a park, then walked home on foot?
 What if the airport train was on strike, completey disrupting rental patterns in the city?
 In all these cases it would be nice to make the relocations _adaptive_: not just pick the best car to relocate, but estimate if any particular relocation is expected to be profitable, and only perform it if it is.
-There's no guarantee that we'll be able to follow this logic in real life (IRL performing the same number of relocations every day is operationally simpler, and cheaper), but it would be very nice to have this logic just in case!
+There's no guarantee that we'll be able to always follow this logic in practice (in real life, performing the same number of relocations every day is operationally simpler, and cheaper), but it would be very nice to have this logic just in case!
 And also, purely for modeling purposes, it would be very helpful to just be able to turn relocations "ON" in an auto-calibrating mode, without having to every time calibrate the optimal relocation rate by building a full profitability curve.

 So, how to do it?
 Can we distinguish profitable relocations from unprofitable ones _before_ performing them?
 Let's again begin with finding a car that is _least likely_ to be rented at the next tick at the station where it is currently located.
 Then we will find a station where, should we move a car there, it would be _most likely_ to be rented.
 The probability of being rented from a "bad" (source) station $i$ is equal to  $d_i / n_i$ (demand $d_i$ shared across the $n_i$ cars trapped there), while the probability to be rented from a "hot" (target) station $j$ after a relocation is equal to $d_j / (n_j + 1)$; we need to add 1 to $n_j$ as we're about to add an extra car to this spot.
 In the script, the demand values $d$ are defined as discrete probabilities of a ar being rented at the next time tick, but for formula-writing purposes let's work with the expected average numbers of rental attempts per the unit of time (the intensities of the rental Poisson processes).